Riva Split Croatia

 • Road safety – Croatia has been making progress with improvements in road safety in recent years.
 However it still has one of the highest rates of road fatalities in Europe.
 This is due to a combination of narrow and windy roads as well as speed and other driver behaviour.
 Take care on the roads in Croatia.

 • Water safety – If you visit any of the coastal areas or lakes, take care when swimming as currents and waves may be stronger than you expect.
-Also watch out for sea urchins as they can sting.
+Watch out for sea urchins as they can sting.

 • Earthquakes – Croatia experiences earthquake activity.
-If you experience an earthquake, stay away from glass, windows, outside doors and walls as well as anything that could fall.
-If you are inside get under a table, desk or solid furniture and also hang onto it.
-Furthermore, cover your head and torso to protect from falling objects.
+If you experience an earthquake, stay away from glass, windows, outside doors and walls and anything that could fall.
+If you are inside get under a table, desk or solid furniture and hang onto it.
+Cover your head and torso to protect from falling objects.
 If you are outside, stay outside and go to an open area away from buildings.

 Croatia Blogs